 - January 1st: New Year’s Day

 Maybe you already have season’s greetings email ideas swirling in your head, or perhaps you’re still unsure of your next steps.
-Either way, there are some dos and don’ts to keep in mind as you start working.
+Either way, keep these five simple tips mind as you initiate campaign planning.

 Your audience, and their relationship with your company, can have a big impact on which holiday emails you send.
-What are the demographics and perspectives of your customers?
-In what context do they use your company?
-For example, a cookware company may have better success with a campaign around family-time than accounting software.
+Consider factors like:

-“Segment your audience, this way you can easily identify your target audience and create customized email templates for them.
+“Segment your audience to easily identify your target audience and create customized email templates for them.
 Consider factors such as culture and geographic location in addition to other elements while segmenting your audience.”

 Representation matters, and every person in your audience deserves to feel celebrated in your holiday messages.
-It’s possible that not every person will be comfortable receiving every message, though, and some have a hard time with the season in general.
+It’s possible that not every person will be comfortable receiving every message, though.
+(Adn remember, some have a hard time with the holiday season in general).

 If you’re concerned that events or celebrations could be upsetting or irrelevant to your audience, give them a choice about what they see.
 Michael Steele, the CEO of Flywheel Digital, suggests creating opt-in tags for holiday campaigns: